Is Silicone Safe for Baking and Cooking?

 It’s important to note that the studies above did not look for other substances, like fillers or colorants, that might also migrate into food from prolonged contact or at high temperatures.

 The limited information we have would suggest we should proceed with caution.
-When there’s a good alternative to silicone, I would say use that instead.
+When there’s a good alternative to silicone, using that might be the best option.
 (More on these alternatives below.)

-That may not be necessary, but it’s a question of the level of risk you’re comfortable with.
-With all the other known health hazards permeating our food supplies and homes, silicone contamination probably shouldn’t be at the top of your list of products to toss.
+That may not be necessary, but it depends how much risk you’re comfortable with.
+With all the other known health hazards permeating our food supplies and homes, silicone contamination probably shouldn’t be at the top of your list concerns

-If you decide to use silicone products in your kitchen, the following are some things that can help you make a safer choice:
+If you decide to use silicone products in your kitchen, here are ways to make a safer choice.

 silicone baking and cooking products with text overlay saying is silicone safe for baking and cooking.